Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  * I want to give satisfaction to my customers from their additional request and their special order.
  * I want the customers to be able to design or upload their requests.
  * I want to give my customers compensation or discounts if problem occured.
+ * I hope that the customers will come back with a new order.
  * I want to deliver the orders on time.
  * I wish that nothing happen during the transport delivery time.
 #### As a new customer: